Bulgarian National Bank: Head office building

 The Bulgarian National Bank's headquarters in Sofia are located on the central Battenberg Square.
-The current edifice was commissioned to renowned architects Ivan Vasilyov and Dimitar Tsolov and built between 1934 and 1939 in the non-decorative Neoclassical style of the time.
-It spreads over an area of 3,700 m^{2} and has four overground and three underground storeys.
+The current edifice was commissioned to renowned architects Ivan Vasilyov and Dimitar Tsolov and built between 1934 and 1939.
+Its architectural style, Stripped Classicism, was frequently chosen for banks and government buildings in the interwar era as it combined elements of stability and authority on one hand with modernity on the other.
+The building spreads over an area of 3,700 m^{2} and has four overground and three underground storeys.
 Its interior is the work of Ivan Penkov and Dechko Uzunov.